-The Npcf_AMPolicyAuthorization_Unsubscribe service operation enables NF service consumers to remove subscription to all subscribed events for the existing AF application AM context.
-Subscription to events shall be removed:
+The Npcf_AMPolicyAuthorization_Unsubscribe service operation enables an NF service consumer to remove an existing subscription to event(s) for an existing AF application AM context.
+The Npcf_AMPolicyAuthorization_Unsubscribe service operation also enables an NF service consumers to remove an existing subscription to event(s) without an existing AF application AM context.

+Such subscription to events shall be removed: